QBDI/QBDI/docs/source/get_started-pyqbdi.rst

     asrun, retval = vm.call(funcPtr, [args1, args2])
     assert asrun

-:func:`pyqbdi.VM.call` returns if the function has completely run in the context of QBDI.
+:func:`pyqbdi.VM.call` returns when the function has completely run in the context of QBDI.
-The first argument has been filled with the value of the return register (e.g. ``RAX`` for X86_64).
+The first return value has been filled with the value of the return register (e.g. ``RAX`` for X86_64).

 It may turn out that the function does not expect the calling convention :func:`pyqbdi.VM.call` uses.
 In this precise case, you must set up the proper context and the stack yourself and call :func:`pyqbdi.VM.run` afterwards.